Tuesday, April 14, 2009

 Rails - Automatic Reloading and Models

 I'm fairly new to RoR.
 I have to admit that I'm pretty excited about exiting the Code-Compile-Deploy-Run cycle because of config.cache_classes = false in \environments\development.rb.
 However, I've discovered that doesn't apply to Models.
 Models are loaded at server startup.
 Therefore, we're back to the stop..start to pickup Models changes.
 I haven't tried either of these yet!
-Two options:

 Ruby: View - Inserting Text